Becoming a Dutch national: temporary and non-temporary purposes of residence

 Temporary regular residence permit

-The temporary regular residence permit has a specific residence purpose.
-The residence purpose is the reason why you came to live in the Netherlands.
+The temporary regular residence permit has a residence purpose.
+The residence purpose is the reason why you live in the Netherlands.
 A residence purpose is temporary or non-temporary.
 The residence purpose is on the back of the residence document.

 Non-temporary purposes of residence

-• Work in paid employment if you are free on the labour market to work
+• Work in paid employment if you are free to work on the labour market.

 • Residence as a family member or relative.
 The family member you are staying with is a Dutch national or has one of these residence permits.

-• Residence in accordance with an order from the Secretary of State for Justice and Security, if the decision says that your residency is non-temporary
+• Residence in accordance with an order from the State Secretary for Justice and Security, if the decision says that your residency is non-temporary.

 Temporary purposes of residence

-You cannot apply for Dutch nationality with a temporary residence permit.
-In that case you must apply for a non-temporary residence permit first, for example a permanent residence permit.
-These residence purposes are temporary.
+You cannot apply for Dutch nationality with a temporary residence purpose.
+In that case you must apply for a residence permit with a non-temporary purpose first, or apply for a permanent residence permit.
+These residence purposes are temporary:

-• Residency by order of the State Secretary for Justice and Security, if the decision says that your residence is temporary.
+• Residence in accordance with an order from the State Secretary for Justice and Security, if the decision says that your residency is temporary.

 • You are stateless and an adult.
 If your nationality is 'unknown' you are not stateless.